GMOD/Apollo/docs/Configure.md

 }
 ```

+If you specify `auto` instead then it will automatically try to infer by the given type.

 ### Apache / Nginx configuration

 Oftentimes, admins will put use Apache or Nginx as a reverse proxy so that the requests to a main server can be